-Hungarian national news agency MTI also quoted Martonyi, who met Ukrainian Deputy Minister for Foreign Affairs Danilo Lubkivsky in Budapest, as saying that Budapest firmly backed Ukraine's territorial unity and believed the annexation of Crimea by Russia was illegitimate.
+Martonyi, who met Ukrainian Deputy Minister for Foreign Affairs Danilo Lubkivsky in Budapest, said that Budapest firmly backed Ukraine's territorial unity and believed the annexation of Crimea by Russia was illegitimate, Hungarian national news agency MTI reported.

-Hungary is a smaller potential gas source than Slovakia but its pipeline network operator FGSZ Zrt said earlier on Thursday in reply to emailed questions that Hungary could ship 16.8 million cubic meters (mcm) of gas per day to Ukraine.
+Hungary is a smaller potential gas source than Slovakia but its pipeline network operator FGSZ Zrt said earlier on Thursday in reply to e-mailed questions that Hungary could ship 16.8 million cubic meters, or mcm, of gas per day to Ukraine.

-"The technical and legal conditions for shipping ...gas into Ukraine have been in place in Hungary since March 2013," FGSZ said.
+"The technical and legal conditions for shipping ... gas into Ukraine have been in place in Hungary since March 2013," FGSZ said.

-Russia is Europe's biggest gas supplier, providing around a third of continental demand, which at current daily flows of 270 (mcm) is worth almost \$100 million a day.
-Around 40 percent of Russian gas is currently exported through Ukraine and some of it further through Slovakia.
+Russia is Europe's biggest gas supplier, providing about a third of continental demand, which at current daily flows of 270 mcm is worth almost \$100 million a day.
+About 40 percent of Russian gas is currently exported through Ukraine and some of it further through Slovakia.